skyth3r/Skyth3r.github.io/content/notes/arc reader mode.md

 This works perfectly for me on iOS but on my laptop, I mainly use Google Chrome and Arc for my web browsing.

-Chrome has a reader type view hidden under `chrome://flags` and by then searching for 'reading mode' but it's still a bit complicated to enable and doesn't provide the same view as Safari's web browser.
+Chrome has a reader-type view hidden under `chrome://flags`; search for 'reading mode'.
+It's still a bit complicated to enable and doesn't provide the same view as Safari's web browser.

 It turns out, [Arc for macOS](https://arc.net/) has a hidden reader mode that can be enabled on a web page by pressing the `option + command + r` keys together which is much more similar to Safari's reader mode.